atlas-comp-cog/pyacc/README.md

-# pyacoco
+# pyacc

-Python library to curate acoco-data
+Python library to curate the data of the Atlas of Comparative Cognition